Tot Collar For Children & Adults

 For torticollis treatment, the tot collar helps learn movements in a more even and stable manner.
 Being frustrated when learning a new task like crawling or walking, you may take the collar off for a short time when playing.

+Professional fitting is recommended.
 If you need assistance or have questions, please feel free to contact Neck Solutions.